Club Highlights

 Pumpkin Succulent Centerpieces.
 Members created beautiful living centerpieces that can continue to grow long after the fall holidays.
 When you are ready just plant the pumpkin and succulents in your garden.

-Each year we honor the hard working volunteers at an event in June.
-We have a photo contest, silent auction and games along with a picnic lunch which may be provided by the Club.
+JUNE MEMBER APPRECIATION PICNIC: Each year we honor our hard working volunteers at the June Picnic.
+A photo contest, silent auction and games along with a picnic lunch are enjoyed by the members.